Piggy-Loyalty/piggy-php-sdk/README.md

 You should use v3 of this SDK.
 However this is *not* backward compatible with v1.* of this SDK.

+## Requirements

+This SDK requires PHP 7.2 or higher.
+Currently our test suite runs against PHP 7.2, 7.3, 7.4, 8.0, 8.1

 ## Setup ##

 **Composer:**